christian-ochei/christian-ochei/README.md

-I Am into Digital Signal Processing and Artificial Intelligence research, currenly working on **FreeDimentionalAudio and DifferentiableCrystal**.
+I Am into Digital Signal Processing and Artificial Intelligence research in Computer Vision currenly working on **FreeDimentionalAudio and DifferentiableCrystal**.

 #### Some of my Prior works include
 Scrpt Engine